tc39/proposal-smart-pipelines/readme.md

   PipelineTopicalBody[In, Yield, Await]
 ```

 The goal here is to minimize the parsing lookahead that the compiler must check before it can distinguish between tacit style and topic-token style.
-By restricting the space of valid tacit-style pipeline bodies (that is, without topic variables), the rule prevents [garden-path syntax][25] that would otherwise be possible: such as `… |> compose(f, g, h, i, j, k, #)`.
+By restricting the space of valid tacit-style pipeline bodies (that is, without topic variables), the rule prevents [garden-path syntax][] that would otherwise be possible: such as `… |> compose(f, g, h, i, j, k, #)`.

 Another goal is to help the editing JavaScript programmer: statically preventing them from accidentally omitting a topic variable where they meant to put one.
 For instance, if `x |> 3` were not a syntax error, then it would be a useless operation and almost certainly not what the editor intended.
 The JavaScript programmer is encouraged to use topic variables and avoid tacit style, where tacit style may be visually confusing to the reader.